 Hey, America, happy birthday!
-Two hundred and thirty-six, right?
+Two hundred and forty-three, right?
 That’s a lot of candles dancing on the head of one cake, but I trust you’ll manage.
 We just want to wish you all the best—sorry, what’s that?
 It’s not the birthday of the United States?
 Huh?
 So what is it?
 Oh, it’s the independence of the Colonies from Great Britain that took place in 1776.
 So when was the US born?
 Thirteen years later, in 1789, when George W. the First took office?
 First independence, then coming into being.
 I get it.
 It’s like starting with your bar mitzvah, then 13 years later getting born.
 That makes sense.

 Well, Happy Whatever it is you guys are celebrating.
 July 4th mostly connotes Entebbe for me, but I’m always willing to join a party.
 And Momma taught me you don’t come to a party without a gift, so here’s ours – a very lovely James Taylor song as performed a cappella by The Swingle Singers, ‘On the 4th of July’.